JonathanSerafini/chef-cfn/README.md

-Chef\_cfn Cookbook
+chef\_cfn Cookbook
 =================

-Provide tools to aid in the integration of Chef with AWS Cloudformation.
+This cookbook provides tools which aid in the integration of Chef and AWS, specifically with CloudFormation.

 Requirements
 ------------